-There’s a lot to see on our Immortal Valley Loop hike – many pools filled with clear spring water, waterfalls, big trees, wild flowers, some Great Wall, the Miyun Reservoir, and views of valleys and mountains.
+There's a lot to see on our Immortal Valley Loop hike – pools filled with clear spring water, waterfalls, big trees, wild flowers, some distant Great Wall, the Miyun Reservoir, and long views of valleys and mountains.

 The first section of the trail is through a park and is well shaded by leafy trees.
 A clear stream runs down through the valley, passing large granite boulders, forming natural pools, and flowing off cliffs in waterfalls that are up to twenty metres high.

-After about twenty minutes’ walk up the concrete park trail, we’ll reach the first of the big falls – fed by water from the small reservoir above, and used for ice climbing when it’s all frozen during winter.
-To get up to where the reservoir is, we climb a steel staircase that is fixed to the cliff face and will take us up to the reservoir above.
+After about twenty minutes' walk up the concrete park trail, we'll reach the tallest of the falls.
+It’s fed by water from the small reservoir above, and used for ice climbing when it's all frozen during winter.
+Fixed to the cliff face is a sketchy steel staircase which can be used to climb the cliff.
+If we're allowed to take the staircase we'll offer that option; more likely we’ll use the steps and stairs that go up to the observation point opposite the waterfall.

 From there we continue up Immortal Valley, passing pools of water and caves in the steep cliffs and heading for the shaded valley trail that will take us up to the top.